seanshahkarami/wandb-demo/README.md

 This is an example deployment of a Weights and Biases publisher app.

-Once you have access to a development node, you'll need to do the one time step of adding a `wand-api-key` secret with your `WANDB_API_TOKEN`:
+Once you have access to a development node, you'll need to do the one time step of adding a `wand-api-key` secret with your `WANDB_API_KEY`:

 ```sh
 kubectl create secret generic wand-api-key --from-literal=WANDB_API_KEY=YOURAPIKEY